open-telemetry/opentelemetry-js/experimental/packages/sampler-jaeger-remote/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

 **Note: This is an experimental package under active development.
-As part of the OpenTelemetry project, this package is subject to possible breaking changes.**
+New releases may include breaking changes.**

 The Sample Jaeger Remote Sampler package is designed for OpenTelemetry to dynamically fetch and update sampling strategies from a Jaeger agent or collector.
 This enables applications to adjust their tracing strategies based on the current configuration provided by Jaeger, optimizing for both performance and observability.